-- Our investment in Saratoga CLO constitutes a leveraged investment in a portfolio of predominantly senior secured first lien term loans and is subject to additional risks and volatility. - Our investments in Saratoga CLO are typically broadly syndicated loans that have a different risk profile than would direct investments made by us, including less information available and fewer rights regarding repayment compared to companies we invest in directly as well as complicated accounting and tax implications. - Failure by Saratoga CLO to satisfy certain financial covenants may entitle senior debtholders to additional payments, which may harm our operating results by reducing payments we would otherwise be entitled to receive from Saratoga CLO. - Available information about privately held companies is limited. - When we are a debt or minority equity investor in a portfolio company, we may not be in a position to control the entity, and its management may make decisions that could decrease the value of our investment. - Our portfolio companies may incur debt or issue equity securities that rank equally with, or senior to, our investments in such companies. - There may be circumstances where our debt investments could be subordinated to claims of other creditors or we could be subject to lender liability claims. - Investments in equity securities involve a substantial degree of risk. - Our investments in foreign debt, including that of emerging market issuers, may involve significant risks in addition to the risks inherent in U.S. investments. - We may expose ourselves to risks if we engage in hedging transactions. - Our board of directors may change our investment objective, operating policies and strategies without prior notice or stockholder approval, the effects of which may be adverse. - We have no prior experience managing an SBIC and any failure to comply with SBA regulations, resulting from our lack of experience or otherwise, could have an adverse effect on our operations. - Our investments may be risky, and you could lose all or part of your investment. - Our independent auditors have not assessed our internal control over financial reporting.
+- Our investment in Saratoga CLO constitutes a leveraged investment in a portfolio of subordinated notes representing the lowest-rated securities issued by a pool of predominantly senior secured first lien term loans and is subject to additional risks and volatility.
+All losses in the pool of loans will be borne by our subordinated notes and only after the value of our subordinated notes is reduced to zero will the higher-rated notes issued by the pool bear any losses. - Our investments in Saratoga CLO have a different risk profile than would direct investments made by us, including less information available and fewer rights regarding repayment compared to companies we invest in directly as well as complicated accounting and tax implications. - Failure by Saratoga CLO to satisfy certain financial covenants may entitle senior debtholders to additional payments, which may harm our operating results by reducing payments we would otherwise be entitled to receive from Saratoga CLO. - Available information about privately held companies is limited. - When we are a debt or minority equity investor in a portfolio company, we may not be in a position to control the entity, and its management may make decisions that could decrease the value of our investment. - Our portfolio companies may incur debt or issue equity securities that rank equally with, or senior to, our investments in such companies. - There may be circumstances where our debt investments could be subordinated to claims of other creditors or we could be subject to lender liability claims. - Investments in equity securities involve a substantial degree of risk. - Our investments in foreign debt, including that of emerging market issuers, may involve significant risks in addition to the risks inherent in U.S. investments. - We may expose ourselves to risks if we engage in hedging transactions. - Our board of directors may change our investment objective, operating policies and strategies without prior notice or stockholder approval, the effects of which may be adverse. - We have no prior experience managing an SBIC and any failure to comply with SBA regulations, resulting from our lack of experience or otherwise, could have an adverse effect on our operations. - Our investments may be risky, and you could lose all or part of your investment. - Our independent auditors have not assessed our internal control over financial reporting.
 If our internal control over financial reporting is not effective, it could have a material adverse effect on our stock price and our ability to raise capital.